Insider’s Guide to the Best of Gardiner

 Facelift for National Park Service 100-year Anniversary

 If you’ve been to Gardiner before, you’re in for a surprise.
-During the last two years, the 136-year-old town has received a much-needed and incredibly expensive facelift ⎯ $22 million, to be exact ⎯ which beautified the town with historic-looking streetlamps and trees lining Park Street as well as smoothed out perennial parking issues.
+In 2017, the 136-year-old town has received a much-needed and incredibly expensive facelift ⎯ $22 million, to be exact ⎯ which beautified the town with historic-looking street lamps and trees lining Park Street as well as smoothed out perennial parking issues.

 Moreover, you won’t have to take your life into your hands in your quest to take a selfie near the iconic Roosevelt Arch built in 1903.
 It’s named after President Teddy Roosevelt, who happened to be vacationing in the park and spoke at the ceremony to lay the arch’s cornerstone.
 Thanks to new pull-offs and sidewalks, you can safely walk to the arch on a path dotted with interpretive panels, spinning the history of Gardiner, Yellowstone and the National Park Service.